awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-data-output.md

 When you have more than one worker annotate a single task, your label results from annotation conslidation\.
 Ground Truth calculates a confidence score for each label\.
 A *confidence score* is a number between 0 and 1 that indicates how confident Ground Truth is in the label\.
 You can use the confidence score to compare labeled data objects to each other, and to identify the least or most confident labels\.

-You should not interpret the value of a confidence score as an absolute value, or compare confidence scores across labeling jobs\.
+You should not interpret the value of the confidence scores as an absolute value, or compare them across labeling jobs\.
 For example, if all of the confidence scores are between 0\.98 and 0\.998, you should only compare the data objects with each other and not rely on the high confidence scores\.

 You should not compare the confidence scores of human\-labeled data objects and auto\-labeled data objects\.
-The confidence scores for humans are calculated using the annotation consolidation function for the task, while the confidence scores for automated labeling are calculated using a model that incorporates object features\.
+The confidence scores for humans are calculated using the annotation consolidation function for the task, the confidence scores for automated labeling are calculated using a model that incorporates object features\.
 The two models generally have different scales and average confidence\.

 For a bounding box labeling job, Ground Truth calculates a confidence score per box\.
 You can compare confidence scores within one image or across images for the same labeling type \(human or auto\)\.
 You can't compare confidence scores across labeling jobs\.

-If a single worker annotates a task \(`NumberOfHumanWorkersPerDataObject` is set to `1` or in the console, you enter 1 for **Number of workers per dataset object**\), the confidence score is set to `0.00`\.
+If a single worker annotates a task \(`NumberOfHumanWorkersPerDataObject` is set to `1` or, in the console you enter 1 for **Number of workers per dataset object**\), the confidence score will be set to `0.00`\.

 ## Output Metadata<a name="sms-output-metadata"></a>